response-interop/interface/README.md

         - Notes:

-            - **Send the body via the `$sender`, not by using `echo` or some other means.** This allows the caller to specify the output destination.
-The `$sender` affords methods for sending strings and resources (whether in whole or in part).
+            - **Send the body via the `$sender`, not by using `echo` or some other means.** This allows the sending logic to specify the output destination.
+The `$sender` provides afforances for sending strings and resources (whether in whole or in part).

 ### _ResponseCookieHelperService_